 - Develop a strong defense to any challenges the insurance company makes

 - Effectively negotiate with the insurance company to pursue fair and full compensation through a settlement

 - Prepare to take your claim to trial if necessary

 The vast majority of car accident cases resolve in settlements with the insurance company.
 Rest assured that Bence Law Firm LLC always pushes for a resolution out of court first.
 However, we won’t hesitate to file a lawsuit if that’s what it takes to get the compensation you’re owed.

 Need compensation for delayed pain after a car accident in Phenix City?
-Get experience on your side by contacting Bence Law Firm LLC today.
+Contact Bence Law Firm LLC today.
+David Bence has experience handling claims for people who suffer delayed injuries in Phenix City car crashes.
 All initial consultations are free, and there’s no fee unless we obtain compensation for you.